HKUNLP/STRING/README.md

 CUDA_VISIBLE_DEVICES=0 python test_ruler_llama.py --model_path /path/to/llama3 --task vt --data_dir data-jsonl/niah_multikey_3/llama3.1-8b-instruct-131072.jsonl  --shifted_ratio 0.33 (default) --local_value 128 (default)
 # Qwen2: CUDA_VISIBLE_DEVICES=0 python test_ruler_qwen2.py --model_path /path/to/qwen2 --task vt --data_dir data-jsonl/niah_multikey_3/qwen2-72b-instruct-131072.jsonl --shifted_ratio 0.33 (default) --local_value 128 (default)
 ```
 This command will generate a prediction file in the `Predictions/task_name/model_name/directory`.
 You can view your generation results and scores in this file and in your stdout.
 We release the predictions from Llama3.1-STRING 8B/70B [here](https://github.com/HKUNLP/STRING/tree/main/ruler/Predictions).
-You can also test string with the offical code from RULER by adding one line: `replace_with_string`.
+You can also test string with the official code from RULER by adding one line: `replace_with_string`.

 #### InfiniteBench